Skip to main content

 This class is a whole-body workout that includes cardio, core, strength, and toning exercises.
 For all levels.

-Please ensure you have the appropriate fitness shoes for all classes, except for yoga and Pilates.
+Please wear the appropriate fitness shoes for all classes, except yoga and Pilates.

-Stay informed about schedule changes by regularly checking the MC Wellness webpage.
-Please note, instructors may change and/or classes could be canceled if there is low enrollment.
+Remain up-to-date with schedule changes by frequently visiting the MC Wellness webpagenew window.
+Please note, instructors are subject to change and classes may be canceled due to low enrollment.

 Germantown Campus